JohnD-EE/real-conversations/README.md

 * What would you do if you were made a ruthless depot for a day?
 * What is the most controversial opinion you hold?
 * What is the ultimate fate of humankind, are we headed for utopia or dystopia?
+* If you we're offered the gift of prophecy, but also cursed with no-one ever believing your predictions, whould you accept it?
+(Cassandra Complex)